-AP-2 AutoPumps-warranted for one (1) year: 100% material and 100% workmanship.
-This limited warranty coverage only applies to AP-2 AutoPumps.
+1. AP-3 AutoPumps-warranted for two (2) years: 100% material and 100% workmanship for both years.
+This limited warranty coverage only applies to AP-3 AutoPumps.
 There will be no warranty for application or material compatibility.
 The materials used in pumps vary depending upon application and the customer is responsible for knowing the environment in which the pump will be operating and working with QED to determine what materials of construction will be best for the application.